-The NFRMPO is the MPO for the North Front Range Transportation Management Area (TMA), which includes Berthoud, Fort Collins, Loveland and portions of Windsor and Johnstown.
-The NFRMPO also serves the Transportation Planning Region (TPR) of 15 local governments in the urbanized areas of Larimer County and northern Weld County.
+The NFRMPO is the MPO for the North Front Range Transportation Management Area (TMA), which includes Berthoud, Fort Collins, Loveland, and portions of Johnstown, Timnath, and Windsor.
+The NFRMPO also serves the Transportation Planning Region (TPR) for 15 local governments in the urbanized areas of Larimer County and northeastern Weld County.

 The Upper Front Range (UFR) covers the remainder of the 8-Hour Ozone Nonattainment Northern Subarea.
 Located in north-central Colorado, the UFR is comprised of portions of Larimer and Weld counties and Morgan County, and excludes the portion of southwestern Weld County included in the DRCOG TMA.
-Figure 2 depicts the Northern Subarea boundary for the NFRMPO and the portion of the UFR.
+Figure 2 illustrates the Northern Subarea boundaries for the NFRMPO and the UFR.